signaldatascience/R-curriculum/assignments/2-basic-topics/logistic-regression/2-nat-elections/logistic-nat-elections.md

 We're now ready to use regularized logistic regression to explore the dataset.
 As described in the regularization assignment, use `caret`'s `train()` function to search for the correct values of $\alpha$ and $\lambda$.
 It typically gives good  initial results to search over $\alpha \in \{0, 0.1, \ldots, 1\}$ and $\lambda \in \{2^{-4}, 2^{-3}, \ldots, 2^1\}$; if you want further improvements, you can perform a finer grid search over a smaller range of values.

+*Note:* In the following, [`scale()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/scale.html)ing various subsets of the data might introduce `NAs` into the data frame because a constant column cannot be scaled (as it has standard deviation 0).
+Be sure to check and correct for this.

 For each of the following questions, you should interpret the nonzero regression coefficients and calculate the area under the ROC curve.
 They are relatively open-ended; feel free to do any additional analysis which interests you or to explore questions which aren't listed here.

 * Predict support for George H. W. Bush in the 1992 election.
 (Restrict consideration to people who actually voted!)
 Can you improve your model by adding interaction terms?